actions-marketplace-validations/zikoengxi_actions-poetry/README.md

 - python-version(required): The version of python to install.
 - poetry-version(optional): The version of poetry to install.
 The default value is 'latest'.
+- poetry-plugins(optional): The whitespace/newline separated list of poetry plugins to install.

 ## License